 Every webpage, at the bare minimum, should have content that can be classified as Main Content.
 Main Content is the content that achieves the page’s purpose.
 For example, if the webpage is a tutorial on how to choose a car, then the Main Content of the page would consist of videos, reviews, and text that helps a person choose a car to buy.

-Supplementary Content is content on a page that doesn’t help achieve the webpage’s main purpose, but does help with user experience.
+Supplementary Content Quality Rating Guidelines is content on a page that doesn’t help achieve the webpage’s main purpose, but does help with user experience.
 If the webpage is a tutorial on how to choose a car, then Supplementary Content on the page may be links (such as a navigation bar or sidebar menu) to other pages with detailed reviews about specific cars.
 Most webpages have Supplementary Content, with exception to landing pages that do not have navigation back to the main website because they are focused on one specific goal (such as making a sale or converting a lead).

 Advertisements / Monetization (Ads) is content that helps generate revenue on a page.
 For a webpage focused on how to choose a car, there might be banner ads for an automotive dealership or brand, or ads delivered through the Google Display Network.
 While the Page Quality Guidelines say that ads alone may not determine a webpage’s high or low quality rating, the webpage is responsible for the types of ads displayed (even if they are through networks like Google AdSense).